Elk Lake - Sunset View Day Use Area

 SwimmingHiking OregonFishing OregonBoatingPicnicking

-Elk Lake is a high-elevation lake situated within the Deschutes National Forest, along the Cascade Lakes Scenic Byway, about 32 miles southwest of Bend.
-The lake surface area is 405 acres with 5.1 miles of shoreline.
-Elk Lake is a well-known popular spot for swimming, fishing, boating, windsurfing, hiking, and camping.
+Elk Lake is a high-elevation lake located within the Deschutes National Forest along the Cascade Lakes Scenic Byway, about 32 miles southwest of Bend.
+It covers 405 acres and has 5.1 miles of shoreline.
+Elk Lake is a popular destination for swimming, fishing, boating, windsurfing, hiking, and camping.

-Elk Lake Resort on the east side of the lake is a good base for cross-country skiers, snowmobiles, and a snowcat during the winter.
-Snowmobiles, snow shoes, and fat tire bikes rentals are available.
-A historical landmark Elk Lake Guard Station is located nearby.
+Elk Lake Resort, on the east side of the lake, is a great base for cross-country skiing, snowmobiling, and snowcat tours in the winter.
+Rentals for snowmobiles, snowshoes, and fat-tire bikes are available.

-The guard station was built in 1929 to serve as a base for a forest guard.
-Now it is a visitor information center where you can learn how the forest guard lived and worked in the last century.
+Nearby, the historic Elk Lake Guard Station—built in 1929 as a base for forest guards—is now a visitor information center.
+Here, you can learn about the lives and work of early forest rangers in the last century.

 Elk Lake Guard Station